RocketSoftware/rocket-mvbasic/docs/usage/Catalog.md

     {
         "catalog": "local",
         "arguments": "",
+        "initialCharacter": "",
-        "initialCharacter": ""
+        "ud_compile_flavor": ""
     }

-**Note 1 :** The parameter "arguments" in the catalog.mvbasic.json file is currently not supported by the catalog feature.
+**Note 1 :** The parameter "arguments" in the basic.mvbasic.json file is currently not supported by the catalog feature.
 By default, the argument is set to FORCE for both the UV and UD databases.

-**Note 2 :** If the `./rmv` configuration exists, the `catalog.mvbasic.json` file will be created during the first catalog attempt.
-If the `./rmv` configuration does not exist, the `config/catalog.mvbasic.json` file will be created when the extension is activated.
+**Note 2 :** If the `./rmv` configuration exists, the `basic.mvbasic.json` file will be created during the first catalog attempt.
+If the `./rmv` configuration does not exist, the `config/basic.mvbasic.json` file will be created when the extension is activated.